freenas/freenas-docs/userguide/tasks.rst

  ssh-keyscan -t rsa 192.168.2.6 >> /root/.ssh/known_hosts

-.. note:: If *PUSH* is a Linux system, use the following command to copy the RSA key to the Linux system:
+.. note:: If *PUSH* is a Linux system, use this command to copy the RSA key to the Linux system:

    .. code-block:: none

       cat ~/.ssh/id_rsa.pub | ssh user@192.168.2.6 'cat >> .ssh/authorized_keys'

-You are now ready to create the rsync task on *PUSH*.
-To configure rsync SSH mode using the systems in our previous example, the configuration would be as follows:
+The rsync task can now be created on *PUSH*.
+To configure rsync SSH mode using the systems in our previous example, the configuration is as follows:

 * the :guilabel:`Path` points to :file:`/mnt/local/images`, the
   directory to be copied